superseriousbusiness/gotosocial/README.md

 **GoToSocial does NOT use algorithms or collect data about you to suggest content or 'improve your experience'**.
 The timeline is chronological: whatever you see at the top of your timeline is there because it's *just been posted*, not because it's been selected as interesting (or controversial) based on your personal profile.

 GoToSocial is not designed for 'must-follow' influencers with tens of thousands of followers, and it's not designed to be addictive.
-Your timeline and your experience is shaped by who you follow and how you interact with people, not by metrics of engagement!
+Your timeline and your experience are shaped by who you follow and how you interact with people, not by metrics of engagement!

 GoToSocial doesn't claim to be *better* than any other application, but it offers something that might be better *for you* in particular.